tb1402/youtube_search/README.md

 ## Changes in this fork

 Every results now contains a field "official_artist".
-If the value is true, the video was uploaded to an official artist channel or a YouTube channel with the name "<Artist Name> - Topic".
+If the value is true, the video was uploaded to an official artist channel or a YouTube channel with the name "&lt;Artist Name&gt; - Topic".

 ## Example Usage